 Royal Academy of Arts

 Walk through the gates off Piccadilly to the Annenberg Courtyard and into the Royal Academy of Arts.
-Founded in 1768, it's one of London's major art galleries and home to an ever-changing programme of exciting, blockbuster exhibitions.
+Founded in 1768, it's home to an ever-changing programme of exciting, blockbuster exhibitions.
 Highlights include Queen Victoria's paintbox and the only Michelangelo sculpture in the country.

-The Saatchi Gallery in Chelsea is all about contemporary art.
-It's soon to be renamed the Museum of Contemporary Art, London upon the retirement of owner Charles Saatchi, who has donated the gallery's collection to the nation.
+Chelsea's Saatchi Gallery is all about contemporary art.
+It will be renamed the Museum of Contemporary Art, London upon the retirement of owner Charles Saatchi, who has donated the gallery's collection to the nation.
 It hosts work by young artists or international artists whose works are rarely exhibited in the UK.
 Entry is free.

 Serpentine GallerySmall but perfectly formed, the Serpentine Gallery sits in a beautiful spot in the middle of Hyde Park.
-The gallery's free exhibitions showcase international modern and contemporary art by world famous artists such as Andy Warhol and Chris Ofili.
+The gallery's free exhibitions showcase international modern and contemporary art by world-famous artists such as Andy Warhol and Chris Ofili.
 In summer, don't miss the annual architectural pavilion commission.
+Entry is free.

 Somerset House is home to London's Courtauld and Embankment Galleries.
 In addition to a world-famous collection of Old Masters, Impressionist and Post-impressionist paintings in the Courtauld Gallery, The Embankment Galleries host a rotating programme of exhibitions dedicated to art, design, fashion and photography.

 From Pre-Raphaelite paintings to landscapes by Turner and Francis Bacon's distorted nudes, you'll find lots to look at in Tate Britain.
 The gallery is home to the largest collection of British art in the world.
 Eat at the gallery's restaurant and you can study the famous Rex Whistler mural between mouthfuls!
 Entry is free.

 Sitting grandly on the banks of the Thames is Tate Modern, Britain's national museum of modern and contemporary art.
 Its unique shape is due to it previously being a power station.
-Inside you'll find temporary exhibitions by top artists from Damien Hirst to Gauguin.
 The gallery's restaurants offer fabulous views across the city.
 Entry is free but special exhibitions require tickets.